MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-hardware-vendor.md

 During FIDO2 registration, Microsoft Entra ID requires security keys to provide an attestation statement.
 For vendors, the expected attestation format is 'packed', as defined by [the FIDO standard](https://www.w3.org/TR/webauthn-2/#sctn-packed-attestation).

-The specific requirements vary based on how an administartor configures the FIDO2 authentication methods policy.
+The specific requirements vary based on how an administrator configures the FIDO2 authentication methods policy.

 | Enforce attestation set to Yes | Enforce attestation set to No |
 |--------------------------------|-------------------------------|